alvinr/data-modeling/aerospike/README.md

     {ename: "Anne", job_title: "Sales Exec", dept: "HQ" }
 ```

-This adds some additional processing steps, as the link has to be maintained at both ends ­ for example, when an ```employee``` changes ```department```.
+This adds some additional processing steps, as the link has to be maintained at both ends ­- for example, when an ```employee``` changes ```department```.
 We will deal with this issue in a separate blog post.

 ## Denormalization
 Carrying on from the last example, it now means that you have to execute two Primary Key lookups in order to obtain an attribute for the employee (e.g., ```job_title```) ­ perhaps you have a summary screen to show all the active ```employees``` for a ```department```.
 If this is a frequent request, can we optimize this and avoid two lookups?
 The short answer is yes, through the process of denormalization.
 Remember that the process of normalization removes any repeated data, so it will come as no surprise that denormalization reintroduces that repeated data!
-The following JSON schema shows the denormalized ```job_title``` on the assignment.
+The following JSON schema shows the denormalized ```job_title``` on the ```assignment```.

 ```
 departments: